 - In a small bowl, mix together chili powder, salt, paprika, cumin, garlic powder, oregano, and cayenne.

-- In a medium-large bowl, toss carrots with 1 tablespoon olive oil and half of spice mixture (I usually just use my hands).
+- In a medium-large bowl, toss carrots with 1 tablespoon olive oil and half of spice mixture.
 Place in a single, even layer on a rimmed baking sheet and roast in preheated oven for 10 minutes.

-- Meanwhile, use the same bowl to toss mushrooms with olive oil and remaining spices.
+- Meanwhile, use the same bowl to toss mushrooms with 2 teaspoons olive oil and remaining spices.